PLangHQ/plang/Documentation/Settings.md

 ```

 Here, `value` is the expected response from the user.
 For example, when creating a database connection, the response can be in natural language, and the LLM will map it correctly to establish the connection.

+You can check out the [AskUserMessage service](https://github.com/PLangHQ/services/tree/main/PLang.AskUserMessage) already in the git repo

 ## Further Reading